Jxkeorton/jxkeorton/README.md

 # Hi I'm Jake👋
 ## Junior Software Engineer
 Based in the United Kingdom and looking for a junior software engineering role.
 I really enjoy creating apps that serve a purpose like my BASEmap mobile app or TraverseBase ecommerce store.
-You can check out my brief technical deep dives on my [linkedIn profile](https://linkedin.com/in/jake-orton/).
+You can check out my brief technical deep dives on my [LinkedIn profile](https://linkedin.com/in/jake-orton/).

 ### Skills 💻
 * REACT